Skip to content

 Discerning whether online reviews are legitimate can be tough.
 Consumer Reports found that 74 percent of Americans read online reviews before making purchase decisions “at least sometimes,” according to a 2020 national survey.
 But 76 percent of those surveyed said they thought they had encountered fake reviews in the process.

-The Federal Trade Commission recently announced that it is considering a rule that would penalize such deceptive activity as “using fake reviews, suppressing negative reviews, and paying for positive reviews” with “stiff penalties.”
+On June 30, the Federal Trade Commission (FTC) proposed a new a rule that would penalize such deceptive activity as “using fake reviews, suppressing honest negative reviews, and paying for positive reviews” with stiff penalties.

-Almost 3 of every 4 respondents in a Consumer Reports poll said they at least “sometimes” read online reviews before making a purchasing decision.
+Almost 3 of every 4 respondents to a Consumer Reports poll said they at least “sometimes” read online reviews before making a purchasing decision.
 The breakdown:

 • Always or almost always 32%